Call Now - Free Estimate

 Ready to start?
 Get a free FORTIFIED + Class 4 estimate for your Austin home.
 For background on the building standard itself, read our FORTIFIED Roofing guide, and for Texas-specific shingle picks see our IBHS Class 4 shingle rankings.

 Austin sits in the middle of Texas Hail Alley.
-The threat profile here is different from Houston or Mobile: we are 150 miles inland, so hurricanes are a minor factor, but baseball-sized hail and wind-driven thunderstorms are a yearly event.
-That changes the math on what a FORTIFIED upgrade is actually buying you, and how to stack it with Class 4 shingles and insurance discounts to come out ahead.
+The threat profile here is different from Houston or Mobile: we are 150 miles inland, so hurricanes are a minor factor, but severe hail and wind-driven thunderstorms are recurring risks.
+That changes what a FORTIFIED upgrade is actually buying you, and why Class 4 documentation should be checked with your carrier before you choose materials.

 Which Financial Path Is Right For You?

 Before the cost breakdown, here is the critical Texas wrinkle most homeowners miss: there is no state FORTIFIED grant in Texas.
 Louisiana has LFHP; Alabama has the Strengthen Alabama Homes program; Texas has neither.
-Austin homeowners get there a different way, by stacking a federal FHLB Dallas grant with voluntary insurance discounts.
+Austin homeowners should verify two separate paths: possible FHLB Dallas member-institution funding and carrier-specific Class 4 or FORTIFIED credits.

 Your best path depends on income eligibility and whether you have time to wait for a funding window: